ACsharp/NetCoreOnCloudServices/README.md

 The benefit of this approach is performance as the .NET Core will work on the native .NET Core runtime.
 Using SCD means you do not need to add a startup task to install the .NET Core runtime on the VMs.
 **[SEE EXAMPLE HERE](ScdWithExeEntrypointApproach  "See example here")**
 ## Approach 3 - FDD with EXE Role Entrypoint
+This is similar to Approach 2 but using the default .NET Core deployment model (Framework Dependent Deployment or FDD).
+Since the .NET Core runtime is not installed by default on Cloud Services VMs, we need to add some hacks to download and install it at role startup.
 ## Approach 4 - Classic Worker Role entry point running SCD .NET Core app
+In this approach, the classic .NET Framework based worker role executes the .NET Core app executable via Process.Start().
+As in approach 2, the .NET Core will work on the native .NET Core runtime.
+Using SCD means you do not need to add a startup task to install the .NET Core runtime on the VMs.
 ## Approach 5 - Classic Worker Role entry point running FDD .NET Core app
+Same as approach 4 but using FDD.
+Since the .NET Core runtime is not installed by default on Cloud Services VMs, we need to add some hacks to download and install it at role startup.